YufeiM28/CAPP_Interactive_Project/milestones/interactive-proposal.md

 ## Description

-Using the data on birth rate of teenage girls, I am planning to map out the longitudinal changes in the U.S. In terms of the interactive feature, audiences would be able to click on a specific state and to learn more about the data regarding to its yearly changes.
-On the other hand, audiences could also select which year they want to focus more on by getting a glimpse of the density map of birth rate across states.
+Using the data on the birth rate of teenage girls, I am planning to map out the longitudinal changes in the U.S. In terms of the interactive feature, audiences would be able to click on a specific state and to learn more about the data regarding its yearly changes.
+On the other hand, audiences could also select which year they want to focus more on by getting a glimpse of the density map of birth rates across states.

 ## Technical Plan re: Option A/B/C/D